felix11h/sd-copy/README.md

 For development, install the project using Poetry as usual (`poetry install`).

 ### DCIM data
-If you need DCIM data for local or testing, use
+If you need DCIM data for local development or testing, use
 ```
 git submodule init
 ```